filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 This will return your _sealed space_ and your _scratch space_ (cache) if you have properly configured your miner by following the steps in the [Lotus documentation](https://lotus.filecoin.io/storage-providers/operate/custom-storage-layout/).

-It is extremely important to keep a backup of your sealed sectors, and ideally also of the unsealed sectors.
+It is extremely important to keep a backup of your sealed sectors, the cache directory and ideally also of the unsealed sectors.
 Additionally also backup the _sectorstore.json_ file that lives under your storage path.
-This file is also required to be restored in the event of a failure.You can read more about the sectorstore.json file in the [lotus docs](https://lotus.filecoin.io/storage-providers/seal-workers/seal-workers/#sector-storage-groups).
+This file is also required to be restored in the event of a failure.
+You can read more about the sectorstore.json file in the [lotus docs](https://lotus.filecoin.io/storage-providers/seal-workers/seal-workers/#sector-storage-groups).

+It is also imperative to have at least a daily backup of your lotus-miner state.
+Backups can be made with:

+    lotus-miner backup

 Another key responsibility of the Lotus Miner is scheduling of tasks.
 Tasks to be scheduled include those of the [sealing pipeline]({{<relref "sealing-pipeline" >}}) and of the Storage Proving (see below).